giovantenne/CG2-T1D/README.md

 ## Features

-- WiFi powered.
-No PC needed
+- Built-in WiFi – works independently, no PC required
-- Real time glucose level display
+- Real-time glucose level display
-- 3 Levels of zoom (12 / 6 / 3 hours timeframe)
+- 3 zoom levels to view the past 12, 6, or 3 hours
-- Adjustable display brightness
+- Adjustable brightness for any environment
-- Autorefresh every 60 seconds
+- Automatic refresh every 60 seconds
-- Upgradable firmware
+- Missing data vusual alert if no updates are received for more than 5 minutes
-- 5 minutes of missing updates indicator
+- Upgradable firmware for future features and improvements

 ## User manual

 This is a stand-alone device.
-This means that you don’t need a PC  to get it running and that you can simply power it through the micro-usb port.
+This means that you don’t need a PC  to get it running and that you can simply power it through the usb-c port.
 Before doing so  you will need to connect it to your WiFi network by following these simple steps:

 - Power-up your device.
 When setting it up for the first time, and everytime it is not able to connect to an existing WiFi network, the device will start in “access-point/captive-portal" mode and it will broadcast the WiFi SSID “T1D-Sucks”.
 - Connect your phone/computer to the “T1D-Sucks” WiFi network using the following password: 12345678